WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/petnames.md

 `Mom`.
-"Mom" is distinctly rendered in a way that helps Alyssa remember that she set the name `Mom`... perhaps the whole name is rendered in a box with a yellow star next to it.
+"Mom" is distinctly rendered in a way that helps Alyssa remember that she set the name `Mom`... perhaps the whole name is rendered in a box with a star next to it.
 (Alyssa has only one `Mom` in her address book.
 Were her family situation different, she may have multiple Moms, but they would have distinct names in her Petnames database like